Migraine is the #1 disability in adults under 50 years of age.

 Traditionally, when a patient reports that they wake with a headache, a dental protective splint, or "nightguard," is often prescribed.
 The splint has two objectives: to protect the teeth from the damage of potential grinding; and to provide a balanced biting surface, so as to stabilize the jaw joints during clenching.

-However, the one thing the splint cannot do is minimize the intensity of the the muscular hyperactivity.
+However, the one thing the splint cannot do is minimize the intensity of the muscular hyperactivity.
 In fact, the presence of the splint can allow muscular (clenching) intensity to increase beyond the already pathologic level.